Queensland Snow

 Are There Cycles in Snow Years?

 An analysis of South-East Queensland snowfall history from 1878 shows a very loose cycle of approximately 4-5 years between good and poor snowy winters.
 This cycle, however, cannot be relied on in a predictive sense.
-Sadly, for snow lovers, the snowfall ‘trend line’ (orange) in figure 1 below shows a steady decline snow days from 1.6 to 0.8 falls per-year.
-On the other hand, snow can fall somewhere in South-East Queensland at any time between the months of May and November.
+Sadly, for snow lovers, the snowfall trend shows a steady decline.
+However, snow can fall somewhere in South-East Queensland at any time between the months of May and November averaging a fall every 1.16 years.

-A second loose cycle demonstrated by the snowfall data shows a rotation of approximately 30-years between peak snow periods in South East Queensland.
-The most recent of these ‘fuzzy’ cycles should have peaked in the early 1990s, but did not arrive global warming perhaps?
+A second loose cycle shows a rotation of approximately 30-years between peak snow periods in South East Queensland.
+The most recent of these ‘fuzzy’ cycles should have peaked in the early 1990s, but did not arrive climate change perhaps?
 The next peak should occur in the early 2020s if at all.
+In addition, the gap years with no snow are becoming more frequent.

 Notes on Figure One

-Figure one shows an area graph of the snow days occurring in South East Queensland, (predominantly the Southern Downs and Granite Belt districts) during the past 141 years.
-There have been 161 snow days during this period, which represents just over one snow day per year.
-Figure 1 also shows a 3-year moving average (Blue line) and the 141-year trend line (orange).
-The trend shows a decline of about 50 per cent over the period.
+Figure one is a graph snowing the snow days occurring in South East Queensland, (predominantly the Southern Downs and Granite Belt districts) during the past 144 years.
+There have been 164 snow days during this period, which represents just over one snow day per year.
+Figure one also shows the trend line (orange) which shows a snow-day decline of around 50 per cent for the period.

-Clearly the 50-year period from 1925-1975 was prominent for snow in South East Queensland realizing 60 per cent of total falls occurring during the past 141 years.
-Incidentally, only 80 snow events of 1-4 days occurred over last 141 years in South East Queensland, thus, there is a 57% chance of a snow event happening somewhere in SE Queensland.
-There is no indication that this rate will improve according to the experience of recent years.
-There have been two 5-year snowy periods in Southeast Queensland during the past 141-years.
-These were 1928-1932 and 1958-1962 (see figure 2).
-Such circumstances may occur once more, however, global warming will militate against such a probability.
+Clearly the 50-year period from 1926-1975 was prominent for snow in South East Queensland realizing 60 per cent of total falls occurring during the past 144 years.
+Eighty snow events of 2-4 days occurred over last 144 years in South East Queensland, thus there is a 55 per cent chance of a snow ‘event’ (e.g. falls on more than one day) happening somewhere in SE Queensland.

 University of Melbourne climate scientist Professor David Karoly adds that: “Natural variability in the weather is still very important, so while you have climate change and global warming, that doesn’t mean that occasions of cold extremes suddenly disappear.
-It just means there will be a reduced frequency of these cold extremes and an increased number of hot extremes.
-And, that’s what we’ve seen over the last 50 years.”
+It just means there will be a reduced frequency of these cold events occuring”.

 The Best Time to see Snow and Sleet in S.E.
 Queensland

-Figure three shows that the best opportunity to observe snow or sleet falling in SE Queensland is in the 20-day period (periods 9 and 10 in figure 3) from the 11th--30th July.
-According to past records, forty per cent of snowfalls in SE Queensland occur in July.
-The black line shows the 2-period moving average for smoothing purposes.
+Figure two shows that the best dates to observe snow or sleet falling in SE Queensland is the 20-day period (periods 9 and 10 in figure 2), being the 11th - 30th July.
+According to past records, forty per cent of snow/sleet in SE Queensland occurs in July.
+The red line shows the 2-period moving average.

 6626936-3x2-940x627